Not a week goes past without an email landing in my inbox asking me about “jobs in Thailand” for foreigners/expats.

 Thailand is booming, and as a result there's plenty of room for entrepreneurship.
 From exporting goods to marketing consultancy, if you've got the credentials and the drive in a particular niche, there's no reason why you can't start your own business instead of working for someone else.

-The great thing about starting a business in Thailand is that you're able to keep living costs low while you set up, relieving financial strain and giving you time to find your feet.
+The great thing about starting a business in Thailand is that you're able to keep living costs low while you set up business.
+This relieves financial strain and gives you time to find your feet.

 12. Check Out the TTL Jobs Board

-Jobs do come up regularly in Thailand in a variety of positions; you've just got to be quick to react and get your resume in.
+Jobs come up regularly in a variety of positions; you've just got to be quick to react and get your resume in.
 And you don't need to look very far either!
 There's a job board right here on TTL, with new jobs in Thailand added every day.

 A Final Word on Working in Thailand

-As you can see, there really is an abundance of opportunity in Thailand, and the common perception that “the only work is teaching” simply isn't true – at least not anymore.
+As you can see, there's an abundance of opportunity in Thailand, and the common perception that “the only work is teaching” simply isn't true – at least not anymore.

 Remember though: it's illegal to work in Thailand without a permit, so be sure to read this post and learn the law.